MagnusCarnifex/octopad/DEV.md

 When it comes to saving the content locally, we should use the File System API where possible, otherwise, do the horrible \<a\> tag stuff.

 Also, add option to save to .docx and .odt

+### Chores:
+next: have the text box respond correctly.
+Have this run in docker so you can run it in windows partition